bearsunday/bearsunday.github.io/manuals/1.0/en/production.md

 ```
 `Cache` interface annotated with `@Storage` is defined for query repository and it is a shared storage for web servers.

-We cannot use `ApcCache` on multiple servers, however, we have the options to use
+We cannot use `ApcCache` on multiple servers, however, we have the option to use
 [Redis](http://doctrine-orm.readthedocs.org/en/latest/reference/caching.html#redis) or other storage by creating an adapter.
-([memcached](http://doctrine-orm.readthedocs.org/en/latest/reference/caching.html#memcached) is also available, but be careful about the capacity and volatility because it is stored in memory.）
+([Memcached](http://doctrine-orm.readthedocs.org/en/latest/reference/caching.html#memcached) is also available, but be careful about the capacity and volatility because it is stored in memory.）

 ## HTTP Cache